CircuitQ: An open-source toolbox for superconducting circuits: Introduction

 The article is organized as follows.
-In Sec.~\ref{sec:symbolic_Hamiltonian}, we present the procedure to generate the symbolic Hamiltonian from a given input circuit.
-Subsequently, the numerical implementation of the Hamiltonian and features of the toolbox are presented in Sec.~\ref{sec:numerical_Hamiltonian}.
-Lastly, applications of the toolbox to practically relevant circuit examples are provided in Sec.~\ref{sec:demonstration}.
+In section~\ref{sec:symbolic_Hamiltonian}, we present the procedure to generate the symbolic Hamiltonian from a given input circuit.
+Subsequently, the numerical implementation of the Hamiltonian and features of the toolbox are presented in section~\ref{sec:numerical_Hamiltonian}.
+Lastly, applications of the toolbox to practically relevant circuit examples are provided in section~\ref{sec:demonstration}.